-This article is about Cooperation, the fourth of the key factors in superior company performance.
-It is also the fifth article in a series that includes the following:
+This post covers Cooperation, the fourth key in the set of key factors for superior company performance.
+It is also the fifth post in the series that includes the following:

 - Clear focus

 What is cooperation?

 Definition of cooperation: Working together toward the same end.

 Name a favorite championship sports team.
 What’s their secret to success?
 Likely your answer is team chemistry.
 There may be a standout player or two, but in the end, it is the effort of the team as a whole that wins championships.

 Even teams from from small markets with comparatively small salaries can be championship caliber with the right chemistry, the right teamwork.
 What makes them tick?

 Team chemistry is an intangible that no one seems to have the formula for, but that great coaches (read leaders) know how to build and maintain.

 The same formula and intangibles apply to business.
 It’s the “I want to work there” factor.
 It’s about teamwork.
 This is the fourth and oh, so important, final secret.